Fair Credit Reporting Act (FCRA) and Background Checks

 If an employer decides not to hire you because of your report, they must give you a pre-adverse action disclosure that includes a copy of the report and a copy of your rights.

 They must then give you notice that they have decided not to hire you and let you know the name and address of the Consumer Reporting Agency and information on your right to dispute the report.

-A person also has the rights to all records in his or her name and can ask the credit reporting agency to disclose their file.
-He or she can ask for a credit score, dispute inaccuracies or confusion, or seek damage from companies that violate his or her rights.
+Furthermore, a person has the rights to all records in his or her name and can ask the credit reporting agency to disclose his or her file.
+He or she can ask for a credit score, dispute inaccuracies or confusion, or seek damages from companies that violate his or her rights.

 FCRA and State Law

-While the FCRA is a federal law, many states have their own laws when it comes to consumer reports.
-As a result, a person may have more rights under state law depending on their jurisdiction.
-For example, according to court check, New York law states:
+While FCRA is a federal law, many states have their own laws when it comes to consumer reports.
+As a result, a person may have more rights under state law, depending on his or her jurisdiction.

 Illegal Use of Background Checks